hector-sanchez/weather_fetcher_app/README.md

 - **Modular view components** with reusable partials for easy feature expansion
 - **30-minute intelligent caching** for both geocoding and weather data
 - Modern Rails stack with Tailwind CSS, Turbo, Stimulus, and Importmap
-- RSpec, FactoryBot, FFaker, and Shoulda Matchers for testing
+- RSpec, FFaker, and Shoulda Matchers for testing
 - Rubocop and Lefthook for code quality and pre-commit checks
 - Environment variable management with dotenv